 How to Deal with Photography Copyright Infringement via the IPEC Small Claims Track

-If you’ve ever been a member of a professional photography forum you’ll no doubt have seen countless posts from photographers whose work has been taken and used by others.
 It’s incredibly frustrating when copyright infringement happens and very often photographers and other creatives aren’t clear as to the steps they can take.
 Infringers will often thumb their noses, in the belief we won’t try to pursue them.
 Not only that, the court system hasn’t always made adequate provision for intellectual property cases, most of which will be valued at less than £10,000.
-This has forced photographers to try to use the standard small claims track (or ‘money claim’ process) in their local County Court to recover their loss.
-These cases will then be heard by a Judge who may not be experienced in handling copyright claims.
+Historically this forced photographers into the standard small claims track (or ‘money claim’ process) in their local County Court to recover their loss.
+These cases were then heard by a Judge who may not be experienced in handling copyright claims.

 As copyright infringement has grown exponentially over the years, the Courts recognised that those engaged in creative work needed a more streamlined and specialised system through which to bring a claim if their property is abused.
 As a result I’m pleased to say that we now have the Small Claims Track within the Intellectual Property Enterprise Court, which is based in London.
 As such, copyright infringement cases will be heard by an expert Judge and infringements will be dealt with more appropriately.

 When it comes to tackling Copyright infringement it can be hard to know where to start.
-As a claimant it took me a considerable amount of time to grasp the various steps involved in the process.
-Bringing a small claim for infringement doesn’t require legal representation but there is a presumption you’ll read and understand the rules and protocols involved.
+Bringing a small claim for infringement doesn’t require legal representation but there is a presumption you’ll understand the rules and protocols involved.
 This article will act as an overview on how to progress a copyright case through the small claims track of the intellectual property court.

 Why is Copyright so Important to Photographers and other Creatives?